wungjaelee/anime_recommendation_software/README.md

 All genres:

 ['Action', 'Adventure', 'Cars', 'Comedy', 'Dementia', 'Demons', 'Drama', 'Ecchi', 'Fantasy', 'Game', 'Harem', 'Hentai', 'Historical', 'Horror', 'Josei', 'Kids', 'Magic', 'MartialArts', 'Mecha', 'Military', 'Music', 'Mystery', 'Parody', 'Police', 'Psychological', 'Romance', 'Samurai', 'School', 'Sci-Fi', 'Seinen', 'Shoujo', 'ShoujoAi', 'Shounen', 'ShounenAi', 'SliceofLife', 'Space', 'Sports', 'SuperPower', 'Supernatural', 'Thriller', 'Vampire', 'Yaoi', 'Yuri']

 Say, an anime has genres “Action, Adventure, Fantasy.”

 Then the anime has a vector of [1,1,0,0,0,0,0,0,1,0,0,...0]

-Then we used a hammington distance metric to calculate the similarity between the two animes (its respective vectors) Hammington distance between two equal-length vectors is the number of positions where the values in corresponding position are different.
+Then we used a hammington distance metric to calculate the similarity between the two animes (its respective vectors).
+Hammington distance between two equal-length vectors is the number of positions where the values in corresponding position are different.

 For example, the hammington distance between the following two vectors is 3, where it differs in position 2, 4, and 5, where 1 denotes the first position and 6 last.